|

 This will produce the three files bank1.gbk, bank2.gbk, and bank3.gbk.
 Only timeseries can be transferred like this.

-To convert a .tsd file or other formats into a .gbk file, just import it with IMPORT<tsd>, and WRITE it.
+To convert a supported non-gbk file into a .gbk file, just import it with IMPORT<tsd all> and WRITE it.
 Please note that a .tsd file operates with 8 significant digits (or less), so there will typically be a loss of precision compared to a .gbk file (which is in double-precision).

-The option copylocal below copies the targeted file to a temporary file on the user's local hard disk before reading.
-This copying is typically very fast, and afterwards reading the temporary file is faster and more reliable, if the targeted file is located on a network drive.
+The option databank file copylocal is yes per default and copies the targeted file to a temporary file on the user's local hard disk before importing.
+This copying is typically very fast, and afterwards reading the temporary file is faster and more reliable, if the targeted file is for instance located on a network drive.
 In general, this is a recommended option that alleviates some potential network problems.

 See the Gekko menu 'Options' --> 'Program dependency tracking' or use option global dependency tracking = ...; to activate dependency tracking, so that the use of external files (for instance program files, read/written databanks etc.) are shown as a list at the end of a Gekko session.